55 Fun and Interesting Facts About Bulgaria (From a Local)

 2. Another Thracian, born on Bulgarian soil, was Orpheus.
 He was one of the most famous ancient musicians.
 It is believed that he possessed the power to tame animals by playing enchanting melodies on his instrument.

 3. The Bulgarian wrestler and martial arts fighter Dan Kolov participated in a record number of matches.
 During his career, he fought a record-setting 1,500 matches.
 Out of them, he only lost three official fights.
-Among his accomplishments are winning the Diamond Belt World Heavyweight Championship twice, winning the European Heavyweight Championship three times, as well as dominating countless tournaments in Japan, Brazil, and USA.
+Among his accomplishments are winning the Diamond Belt World Heavyweight Championship twice, winning the European Heavyweight Championship three times, as well as dominating countless tournaments in Japan, Brazil, and the USA.

 4. A Bulgarian inventor is one of the fathers of modern-day computers.
 The American-Bulgarian physicist John Vincent Atanasoff is credited with the invention of the first electronic digital computer.
 His machine was named the Atanasoff–Berry Computer.